Ptyg/FileWordFinder/README.md

 ## What is here?

 Here is my project which helps to find word in txt files and objects where this word is found in xml files.
-All you need to do is specify the path to the directory with the files.
+All you need to do is specify the path to the directory with the files and\or word to find.

 ## Source of ideas

-My problem was that I needed to find a word in a text file and object where the word in it in xml file, but I was too lazy to open each file and search with ctrl+f.
+I needed to find a word in a text file and object where the word in it in xml file, but I was too lazy to open each file and search with ctrl+f.
 So I made this program that allows you to view each file in a directory and show which file the word is in, the file path and line number.

 ## Functionality